Wiley Rein

 Wiley Rein LLP, sometimes shortened to Wiley, is an American law firm based in Washington, D.C.
 With 260 lawyers, the firm represents clients in complex regulatory, litigation, and transactional matters.
-Many of the firm's lawyers and public policy advisors have held high-level positions in the White House, on Capitol Hill, and in federal agencies, including the U.S. Department of Defense, the U.S. Patent and Trademark Office, and the U.S. Department of Justice.
+Many of the firm's lawyers and public policy advisors have held senior positions in the White House, on Capitol Hill, and in federal agencies, including the U.S. Department of Defense, the U.S. Patent and Trademark Office, and the U.S. Department of Justice.
 The firm operates in industries including energy, manufacturing, defense, aerospace, intelligence, information technology, professional services, telecommunications, health care, architectural and engineering (A&E), and construction.

 History

+Wiley Rein's headquarters in Washington, D.C.

 Wiley opened its doors with 39 attorneys in 1983 as Wiley, Johnson & Rein.
 In 1986, the firm, then known as Wiley & Rein, became Wiley Rein & Fielding as Richard E. Wiley, former Chairman of the Federal Communications Commission, and Bert W. Rein, former Deputy Assistant Secretary of State for Economic and Business Affairs, were joined on the masthead by Fred F. Fielding, former Counsel to President Ronald Reagan.
 With Fielding's return to the White House as Counsel to President George W. Bush on February 1, 2007, the firm reverted to the name Wiley Rein LLP.
 In 2020, Wiley Rein announced a new brand identity, and is now known as Wiley.
 The firm's legal name remains Wiley Rein LLP.

-In December 2014, Wiley acquired McBee Strategic Consulting, now known as SIGNAL Group, as a wholly owned subsidiary.
-The firms operate separately, but in total they have over 275 legal, lobbying, and communications professionals, including more than 240 attorneys at Wiley Rein, and 40 advocacy and communications professionals at McBee Strategic.
+In December 2014, Wiley acquired McBee Strategic Consulting, subsequently known as SIGNAL Group, as a wholly owned subsidiary.
+The firms previously operated separately, but in 2024, SIGNAL group bought out Wiley's ownership stake to regain independent management.

 During the 2020 COVID-19 pandemic, the company received between $5 million and $10 million in federally backed small business loans from City National Bank as part of the Paycheck Protection Program.
 The group stated it would allow them to retain 493 jobs.
 Peter Zeughauser stated in The Wall Street Journal that "it's troubling, and it's inappropriate" that large law firms took the loans, comparing it to other firms where partners reduced their pay; WSJ noted Rein and others have average partner profits above $1.2 million per year and make over $100 million per year.

-In June 2020, the firm indicated they were moving into a new "trophy office building" built for Tishman Speyer and designed by REX.
+In 2020, Wiley Rein changed its company branding to "Wiley", while retaining "Wiley Rein LLP" as its legal name.
+In June 2020, the firm indicated it was moving into a new "trophy office building" built for Tishman Speyer and designed by REX, and completed the move in 2021.

 In 2025, Wiley's email accounts were reported to have been accessed by hackers in China.